 In advance of the delayed verdict, the Perpetuum Mobile Artists at Risk program began an online petition to the Egyptian Minister of Justice, Minister of the Interior, Public Prosecutor, and Military Public Prosecutor calling for the release of Galal El-Behairy.
 The petition can be signed online by anyone and everyone.
 Additionally, a coalition of organizations--including several PEN centers, the Perpetuum Mobile Artists at Risk program, Safemuse, and Freemuse--released an open letter calling for all charges against El-Behairy to be dropped in both the Military Court and the High State Security Court.
 The demands of the letter include the fair treatment and safety of El-Behairy and his family while he remains in detention, as well as for the institution of the right to free expression in Egypt.

 By Charlotte Foreman.
 Charlotte is an undergraduate studying Written Arts and Russian at Bard College in Annandale-on-Hudson, NY.
 She is grateful for her freedom to learn and create and aspires to help others preserve that same right.

-Join ARC in demanding El-Behairy’s fair treatment and release from detention by clicking the buttom below to share our tweet or creating your own tweet in support of Galal El-Behairy with the hashtags #FreeGalal and #prisonersofbalaha and tagging @AtRiskArtists.
+Join ARC in demanding El-Behairy’s fair treatment and release by clicking the buttom below to share our tweet or creating your own tweet in support of Galal El-Behairy with the hashtags #FreeGalal and #prisonersofbalaha and tagging @AtRiskArtists.